dslearner84/ShinyCourseProject/README.md

 1. You must also include enough documentation so that a novice user could use your application.
 1. The documentation should be at the Shiny website itself.
 Do not post to an external link.

+The Shiny project can be accessed at [[https://dslearner84.shinyapps.io/ShinyCourseProject/][https://dslearner84.shinyapps.io/ShinyCourseProject/]]

 # Reproducible Pitch Presentation

+1. 5 slides to pitch our idea done in Slidify or Rstudio Presenter
+1. Your presentation pushed to github or Rpubs
+1. A link to your github or Rpubs presentation pasted into the provided text box

+Your presentation must satisfy the following

+1. It must be done in Slidify or Rstudio Presenter
+1. It must be 5 pages
+1. It must be hosted on github or Rpubs
+1. It must contained some embedded R code that gets run when slidifying the document